JustinSDK/dotSCAD/docs/lib2x-nz_worley2.md

 Returns the 2D [Worley noise](https://en.wikipedia.org/wiki/Worley_noise) value `[cell_x, cell_y, noise]` at the (x, y) coordinate.

-It divides the space into tiles.
-The nucleus of each cell is randomly placed in a tile.
+It divides the space into grids.
+The nucleus of each cell is randomly placed in a grid.

 ![nz_worley2](images/lib2x-nz_worley2-1.JPG)